-- During the beneficiary spouse’s lifetime, he or she will receive all of the trust income and may be entitled to receive trust principal for limited purposes.
+- During the less wealthy spouse’s lifetime, he or she will receive all of the trust income and may be entitled to receive trust principal for limited purposes.

-- When the beneficiary spouse dies the assets remaining in the lifetime QTIP trust will be included his or her estate, thereby making use of the less wealthy spouse’s otherwise unused federal estate tax exemption.
+- When the less wealthy spouse dies, the assets remaining in the trust will be included in his or her estate, thereby making use of the less wealthy spouse’s otherwise unused federal estate tax exemption.

-- If the beneficiary spouse dies first, the remaining trust property can continue in an asset-protected, lifetime trust for the grantor spouse’s benefit (subject to applicable state law) and the remainder will be excluded from the grantor spouse’s estate when he or she dies.
+- If the less wealthy spouse dies first, the remaining trust property can continue in an asset-protected, lifetime trust for the wealthy spouse’s benefit (subject to applicable state law) and the remainder will be excluded from the wealthy spouse’s estate when he or she dies.

-- After both spouses die, the balance of the trust will pass to the grantor spouse’s children and grandchildren or other beneficiaries chosen by the grantor spouse.
+- After both spouses die, the balance of the trust will pass to the wealthy spouse’s children and grandchildren or other beneficiaries chosen by the wealthy spouse.

-Planning Tip: As with other types of estate planning, Lifetime QTIP Trusts are not “one size fits all” and must be specifically tailored to each client’s unique family dynamics and financial situation.
-In addition, only an attorney experienced in implementing advanced estate planning techniques should be drafting Lifetime QTIP Trusts for your clients.
+Planning Tip: As with other types of estate planning, Lifetime QTIP Trusts are not “one size fits all” and must be specifically tailored to each couple’s unique family dynamics and financial situation.
+In addition, only an attorney experienced in implementing advanced estate planning techniques should draft your Lifetime QTIP Trust.

-Which of Your Clients Need a Lifetime QTIP Trust?
+Do You and Your Spouse Need a Lifetime QTIP Trust?